-In 1912, scientist Cashmir Funk coined the term vitamine when he designated a group of compounds vital to life.
+In 1912, scientist Casimir Funk coined the term vitamine when he designated a group of compounds vital to life.
 ‘Vita’ means life and ‘amine’ means contains nitrogen.
-It was originally thought all vitamins contained a nitrogen component known as ‘amine’, but when determined not to be the case, they dropped the finale ‘e’ to form the word we’re familiar with today.
+It was originally thought all vitamins contained a nitrogen component known as ‘amine’, but when determined not to be the case, they dropped the final ‘e’ to form the word we’re familiar with today.

 Vitamins are either water-soluble (B-Vitamins and Vitamin C), or fat-soluble (Vitamins A, D, E, and K).
 Fat-soluble vitamins are absorbed by fat globules that travel through the small intestines and into blood circulating throughout the body.
 They’re stored by the body when not in use.
 The body can’t store water-soluble vitamins because they dissolve quickly.
 Any excess is excreted in the urine.